Kinishba Ruins: Archeological excavation

 Over the years, the site was pulled apart by pot hunters and soldiers from Fort Apache seeking souvenirs.
 In 1892 Adolph Bandelier, a pioneering archaeologist, was the first European to write about the site, and other archeologists visited it.

 From 1931 into the 1940s, Byron Cummings of the University of Arizona led a team of students and a varying workforce of 10 to 27 White Mountain Apache to excavate and restore the site.
-Cummings named the site, derived from the Apache words ki datbaa, meaning "brown house".
+Cummings named the site, derived from the Apache words kįh łibáá, which he transcribed as "kin lishba," meaning "brown house".

 He created a university field school at the camp of the site, which had seasons from 1931 to 1939.
 He used a variety of funding means, including his broad network of supporters and the Civilian Conservation Corps and Bureau of Indian Affairs (which administered the Fort Apache Agency), to pay for workers and materials.
 Chester Holden, David Kane, and Turner Thompson were Apache men who spent at least five seasons at the site and became strongly attached to the preservation project.

 In addition, the teams built a small museum and tourist site in 1939 to hold artifacts and interpret the site.
 Built during the Great Depression, the museum was intended also as a place for the Apache to sell their contemporary arts and crafts, and to provide continuing employment for tribal members.
 Cummings was a scholar-entrepreneur, who "combined archaeological research and training; intertribal and interagency collaboration; historic preservation; and museum, community, and tourism enterprise development" in the first project of its kind in Arizona."
 With his teams, Cummings "excavated at least 220 rooms", and "rebuilt about 140".
 He enhanced what today is called a heritage tourism destination.